 Chevron invests millions of pounds in technology, innovation and research and development in the U.K., helping create and unlock a host of growth opportunities for the future.
 Our continued investment supports the economic health of the U.K. through job creation, tax revenues, investments in the U.K. supply chain, research and development and the purchase of local goods and services.

 Technology plays a critical role in meeting the challenges we face in the energy business.
 It enables Chevron to maximise resource recovery, improve operational efficiency, maximise reliability and production efficiency from existing assets and develop new oil and gas reserves in deeper water and more complex formations.

 Success depends on sustained collaboration across business segments and time zones.
 We are leveraging the ingenuity of our employees, suppliers and research partners to test and develop innovative new technologies that will help us meet energy needs and support economic growth around the world.

 at the centre of technology

-Chevron’s U.K. Global Technology Centre (GTC), in Aberdeen, Scotland, was established in 2007 to align with Chevron's long-term energy growth strategy and improve our connection with the vibrant European oil and gas technology marketplace.
+Chevron’s U.K. Global Technology Centre (GTC) was established in 2007 to align with Chevron's long-term energy growth strategy and improve our connection with the vibrant European oil and gas technology ecosystem and supplier marketplace.

 The GTC is a strategic extension of Chevron’s Energy Technology Company and complements Chevron’s existing technology facilities in Houston and Richmond in the United States; and Perth, Australia.
 It provides a hub of technical excellence that supports Chevron's global portfolio of projects leveraging the U.K. technological capability.

 invested in technology, research and development